 Marion Sims Wyeth (1889-1982)

-Marion Sims Wyeth was born in New York, New York.
-He graduated from Princeton University in 1910 and obtained a degree from the Architecture School at the École des Beaux-Arts in Paris in 1914.
-In New York City, he worked with the American modernist architect Bertram Goodhue and the prestigious firm Carrère & Hastings.
+Biography: Marion Sims Wyeth (1889-1982) was born in New York City.
+He graduate from Princeton University in 1910 and proceeded to study at the École des Beaux-Arts in Paris in 1914.
+He then furthered his training by working for Bertram Goodhue and Carrère & Hastings.
 In 1919 Wyeth relocated to Palm Beach, while maintaining a New York office with Frederic Rhinelander King.
-In Palm Beach they formed Wyeth and King in 1932, later renamed Wyeth, King & Johnson in 1944 when William Royster Johnson became a partner.
-Wyeth was known for his range in styles including Art Deco, Mediterranean Revival, and classical Georgian, French, and Colonial.
-Wyeth had over 700 commissions, many of which in Palm Beach, including Mar-a-lago (1923-1927 with Joseph Urban), Hogarcito on Golfview Road, and the rectory of Bethesda-by-the-Sea Episcopal Church.
-Other notable commissions include the Norton Museum of Art (1941) in West Palm Beach, the Florida Governors Mansion in Tallahassee, and Shangri La, Doris Duke’s house in Honolulu, Hawaii.
-Wyeth was the first Palm Beach architect to be inducted into the American Institute of Architects (AIA) in 1954.
-He received the Test of Time Award from its Palm Beach Chapter in 1981.
+They formed Wyeth & King in 1932, later renamed Wyeth, King & Johnson in 1944 when William Royster Johnson became a partner.
+He was commissioned to design over 700 projects in Palm Beach and beyond during his fifty-four-year practice.
+His notable commissions include the development of Golfview Road, including the Hogarcito and La Claridad estates, the Norton Museum of Art, and Shangri La, Doris Duke’s house in Honolulu, Hawaii.
+Wyeth explored many architectural styles that adhered to his belief of creating “quiet, subdued, and rational buildings.”
+He was the first Palm Beach architect to be inducted into the American Institute of Architects (AIA) in 1954 and he received the Test of Time Award from its Palm Beach Chapter in 1981.